paulwaite87/worldmap-dektop/README.md

     make status

-That will print out some status info about ships in each region, and ship totals.
+That will print out some status info about ships in each region, ship totals and also lightning strikes per region.

 ### The Map Builder
 Apart from shipping there are, of course, other elements to the map display.
 These are:

 * Clouds
 * Isobars
+* Rainfall
+* Wind
+* Lightning strikes
 * Active storms
 * Earthquakes
 * Volcanoes